-It is a good idea to talk about your plan once a year with your ob-gyn.
+It's a good idea to talk about your plan once a year with your ob-gyn.
 Ask yourself whether you would like to have children in the next year.
 If your answer is yes, you can take steps for a healthy pregnancy.
 If your answer is no, you can make sure that you are using a reliable birth control method.
+You can also learn about fertility preservation options if you know you'll want to wait to have children.